Samin-yasar/StarQR/privacy-notice.md

 ## 16. HOW CAN YOU REVIEW, UPDATE, OR DELETE THE DATA WE COLLECT FROM YOU?

 As StarQR does not collect personal information, traditional data subject requests (e.g., access, correction, deletion) are not applicable.
 You can review, update, or delete your data (e.g., scan results or history) using StarQR’s interface features (e.g., export, import, or clear history) or by managing your browser’s local storage settings.
-For assistance, contact us at samin.rash525@silomails.com or visit https://samin-yasar.github.io/#contact.
+For assistance, contact us at [samin.rash525@silomails.com](mailto:samin.rash525@silomails.com) or visit [Contact Form](https://samin-yasar.github.io/#contact).